 At different depths, depending

 On all they stuffed away

 And where were they taking themselves, anyway?

-Into the waves of grey, to the warring side?
+Into that demonstration of grey, to the warring side?

 Or into the earth, from which they came?